johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-02-schemar-validate-structured-data-in-a-github-action/index.md

 ## Conclusion

 My hope is that Schemar can be used to increase the quality of structured data on the web.
 I'm using it to increase the quality of structured data on my blog.
 I hope you'll find it useful too.

+I've also [shared this with the good folk of Schema.org](https://github.com/schemaorg/schemaorg/discussions/3432) in the hope they'll find it useful too.

 The [source code can be found here](https://github.com/johnnyreilly/schemar).